m-iDev-0792/HJReflection/readme.md

 HJReflection is a simple tool that adds reflection for C++ code.
 Like Qt MOC and Unreal Header Tool, HJReflection reads C++ header/source files and generates additional reflection meta data for classes/properties that are tagged with certain macros.

-Example:
-to construct a reflectable class HJTest
+Example of constructing a reflectable class HJTest

 in header file:
 ```cpp